civicrm/civicrm-user-guide/docs/organising-your-data/groups-and-tags.md

 set up the required Groups, Custom Data Groups, Profiles and Roles before you can use them in ACL.

+!!! note
-Note that ACL support for Joomla was introduced in Joomla version 1.6.
+    ACL support for Joomla was introduced in Joomla version 1.6.

 ## Removing versus deleting contacts from groups